codio/tutorial_nodeschool_asyncyou/annotations.md

 More often than not you will need to do multiple asynchronous calls one after the other with each call dependant on the result of previous asynchronous call.
 We can do this with the help of async.waterfall.

 For example the following code will do a GET request to http://localhost:3131 in the first waterfall function.
-The response body is pased as an argument to the next waterfall function via the callback.
+The response body is passed as an argument to the next waterfall function via the callback.
 The second function in the waterfall accepts the body as a parameter and JSON.parse's it to get to the port property then it does another GET request.

     var http = require('http')
       , async = require('async');